Staff

 Originally from the Palouse region of Idaho/Washington, Ariel has lived in Seattle for 13 years.
 She is an avid walking and public transit commuter, sometimes jogger, desert camping enthusiast, and happy cat mom.

-Farm Stand and CSA Project Manager
+Project Manager, Farm Stand and CSA

 Lexa Dundore

-Farm Stand and CSA Project Manager
+Project Manager, Farm Stand and CSA

 Lexa manages the summer farm stand at Rainier Beach Urban Farm & Wetlands, as well as the customer-facing side of our Community Supported Agriculture (CSA) program.
 In 2021, she also started a cut floral project at the farm.
 Her job is to connect the community with the bounty of Rainier Beach Urban Farm & Wetlands and our partner farms.